Old Brooklyn Fire Headquarters: Conversion to housing

-Critical reception
+Reception

-The Brooklyn Fire Headquarters has generally been positively received.
 The Landmarks Preservation Commission's designation report described it as "one of New York's best and most striking architectural compositions" and "one of the finest buildings in Brooklyn."
 Architecture critic Francis Morrone has characterized it as "simply, the most splendid neighborhood firehouse in Greater New York", while architect Norval White wrote in the AIA Guide to New York City that "this is a building to write home about.
 A powerful Romanesque Revival brick, granite and tile structure."
 Paul Goldberger wrote in 1986: "It is too derivative to be called truly original, but it is no less wonderful for that – this noble building seems to reach out and give us a bear hug, reminding us that public architecture can be both monumental and friendly."
 The design has also been characterized in The New York Times as "exuberant and lusty".
 According to Christopher Gray of The New York Times, the building was "a heroic masterpiece of the Romanesque Revival".
 When Gray critiqued the building in 2006, he wrote that it had been overshadowed by an adjacent civic skyscraper that was developed in the 1950s.

 Critics also praised specific parts of the design.
 Goldberger wrote that the building "is strong and sensual; its deep arch and rounded columns suggest that Freeman knew civic power and civic graciousness need not be incompatible."
 Morrone wrote that the building's entrance was "one of the boldest and most mellifluously carved arches" in Brooklyn.
 According to the LPC, the overall color scheme was "both subtle and ingenious."